iGaming Affiliate Management

 As soon as you have all the information needed, you can proceed further with the decision, should you approve or not the given partner.

-How to protect your business on the start
+How to protect your business from the start

 In order to mitigate that risk, we advise you to set some rules or boundaries depending on the deal with the affiliate.
 The traffic source he is using or the exposure you may receive.
 Here are few ideas on how to protect yourself based on different situations and demands.